sass/sass/accepted/calc-functions.md

 Add `"round"`, `"mod"`, `"rem"`, `"sin"`, `"cos"`, `"tan"`, `"asin"`, `"acos"`, `"atan"`, `atan2""`, `"pow"`, `"sqrt"`, `"hypot"`, `"log"`, `"exp"`, `"abs"`, and `"sign"` to the set of prohibited function names.
+Do _not_ prohibit vendor-prefixed versions of these names.

+> No browser has ever supported a vendor-prefixed version of these names, and
+> prohibiting that also prohibits reasonable-looking cases like `@function
+> -to-rem()`.

 ## Deprecation Process